What are hairballs?

 - A small amount of Vaseline (petroleum jelly) given to your cat can also help with the passage of hairballs.
 Add 1/2 tablespoon to your cat’s food (obviously canned food is required).
 If your cat refuses to eat the food, you can smear the same amount onto his paw.
 Be warned; this can be messy.
 If your cat is prone to hairballs, try adding Vaseline 2-3 times a week.
 An alternative to Vaseline is to add 1-2 teaspoons butter to the diet, at the same frequency.

 Diligent parasite control:

 Regularly treat all household cats for fleas and worms.
 Many cats can develop flea allergy dermatitis, which is an allergic reaction to the protein in flea saliva, which causes irritation and excessive grooming.

 The goal of treatment is to address the underlying cause if one is found as well as help the hairball pass out of the cat.

 Where an underlying cause has been ruled out, commercial hairball diets can reduce the incidence of hairballs by increasing levels of insoluble fibre which promotes gastric motility and gastric emptying.
-Hairball diets also improve skin and hair condition, which in turn reduces shedding.
+Hairball diets also improve skin and hair conditions, which in turn reduces shedding.

-Oil-based products which help lubricate the digestive tract and aid the movement of the hairball to the bowel.
+Oil-based products help lubricate the digestive tract and aid the movement of the hairball to the bowel.

 Medications to promote effective gastric emptying such as metoclopramide, cisapride and ranitidine.
 Cisapride and ranitidine are not licensed for use in cats but can be prescribed as an extra-label drug by veterinarians.